 I am interested in supervising projects in short stories, linked short story collections, 'novels in stories' and 'in between' forms.
 I am interested in writing that has a political focus, as well as novels that merge genre and literary fiction, as well as writing which explores issues of disability and caring.
-My other area of interest is speculative fiction, especially work that attempts to engage with current science and issues of climate change.
+My other area of interest is speculative fiction, especially work that attempts to engage with current science and issues of climate change, as well as writing about religious trauma, high control groups and interesting ways of writing about personal experience.

-I teach the BA modules on the short story, including Crew 204: Short Story and Crew 308: Advanced Short Story.
+I teach the BA modules on the short story, including Crew 204: Short Story and Crew 308: Advanced Short Story, as well as the MA module: The Contemporary Short Story, expanding the form.

 Since 2005 I have worked as an associate lecturer at Manchester Metropolitan University, The University of Bolton and Edge Hill University.
 I have also facilitated creative writing workshops around Manchester and the North West on a freelance basis.
 My most recent workshop was with English PEN and Help for Heroes at Tedworth House recovery centre.